da4all/da4all.github.io/_cards/rhetorical-data-studies-approach.md

  - Understanding Data
 subdomain:
   - Defining Data
+  - Acting Ethically with Data
+  - Advocating with Data
-sample_resource: false
+sample_resource: true

-title: "A Rhetorical Data Studies Approach to Data Advocacy and Data Storytelling"
+title: "A Rhetorical Data Studies Approach to Data Advocacy"

 teaser: >
-  In this whitepaper crafted for Data Advocacy for All, rhetorical data studies is forwarded as a critical and constructive framework for helping students negotiate the rhetorical politics of accountability--the struggle over how to ethically collect, process, and deploy data, alongside narratives and other rhetorical strategies, to account for ongoing injustices in attempt to fight for social change.
+  In this whitepaper crafted for Data Advocacy for All, data advocacy is defined and explained as a deeply rhetorical and ethical action while rhetorical data studies is forwarded as a critical and constructive framework for helping students negotiate the rhetorical politics of accountability--the struggle over how to ethically collect, process, and deploy data, alongside narratives and other rhetorical strategies, to account for ongoing injustices in attempt to fight for social change.

 keywords:
 - rhetoric